amd/amd-fftw/README_AMD.md

 The optional configure option "--enable-amd-app-opt" turns on AMD's application optimization layer to benefit performance of HPC and scientific applications.
-Currently it is developed for complex DFT problem types in double and single precisions.
-It is not supported for MPI FFTs, real DFT problem types, Quad or Long double precisions, and split array format.
+Currently it is developed for complex and real (r2c and c2r) DFT problem types in double and single precisions.
+It is not supported for MPI FFTs, r2r real DFT problem types, Quad or Long double precisions, and split array format.

 An optional configure option "--enable-amd-trans" is provided that may benefit the performance of transpose operations in case of very large FFT problem sizes.